 How many times have we seen American christians quote 2 Chronicles 7:14 as if it has anything to do with christians or America?

 So, back to Mr. Wilkerson’s “prophecy.”
-There is not a single scripture anywhere that foretells of a “great awakening” spiritually before the bride is removed from the earth.
-The bride’s removal on the Feast of Trumpets is the next thing that occurs on the prophetic calendar.
+There is not a single scripture anywhere that foretells a “great awakening” spiritually before the bride is removed from the earth.
+The bride’s removal on the Feast of Trumpets is the next thing that will occur on the prophetic calendar.

 But, point out the fact that Billy Graham’s salvation was a counterfeit of true salvation, or that David Wilkerson’s “prophecy” is debunked with the true message of scripture, and christians everywhere will call you every name in the book, and most will run away from you as fast as they can (the light of the Holy Spirit’s truths exposes their false beliefs, and most don’t like that at all).